DamianPala/sicloudman/README.md

 Using `download_file` function you can download specified file by name to your artifacts location.

+> If a file already exists on server it will not be overwritten and proper warning will be printed.
+>
+> If the same file is stored in many buckets it will be downloaded from the first matched bucket.

+### File Removal

+There are no way to remove already uploaded files.
+This is deliberately implementation to protect the cloud from unintended deletion of archival files.
+When you want to remove a file, you should do it manually using other tool.

 ## Configuration

 Main configuration is injected during initialization of `CloudManager`.
-It contains parameters:
+Initialization parameters are:

 - `artifacts_path` - path where files to upload are seek
 - `buckets_list` - list of used buckets
 - `credentials_path` - path where `cloud_credentials.txt` file is stored.
-By default this file is searched in current working directory.
+By default this file is searched in current working directory (optional parameter).
+- `credentials` - object of `Credentials` class (optional parameter).
-- `get_logger` - function that returns logger object.
+- `get_logger` - function that returns logger object (optional parameter).

-The rest of configuration is stored in `cloud_credentials.txt` file.
+The rest of configuration is stored in `cloud_credentials.txt` file or can be injected via `credentials` parameter.

 ### cloud_credentials.txt